PurdueIEEEComputerSociety/HackTheStack/3-bad-auth/README.md

 Present the code to one of the hosts to win!

+Resources: There's a file called `Log.php` that you can pass GET data to.
+Opening the page will show the last request made to it.
+To post data to it, call `Log.php?data={INSERT DATA HERE}`

 ## Some hints *[only show if necessary]*
 - It is not SQL injection.
 - Use XSS